 At the time, the idea that single women might live apart from their parents and attend lectures was, as Mary said herself, ‘an outrageous proceeding’.
 Fortunately for her, her father had met Anne Jemima Clough, whom Henry Sidgwick had asked to take charge of the house at 74 Regent Street near the centre of Cambridge (later it moved to Newnham and, like Girton, became a college).
 Mary would be one of five students living there.
 Reverend Paley’s admiration for Miss Clough’s commitment to women’s higher education and his pride in his daughter’s achievements helped him to overcome his misgivings, and he gave Mary permission to leave home.

 In her memoir Mary described how she came to Cambridge for ‘general cultivation’ and only expected to stay for three terms.
 She chose to study Latin, History, Literature and Logic, which Reverend Paley thought of as ‘such a safe subject’.
 But if he thought that his daughter would be unchanged by a Cambridge education he was mistaken.
 In her first term Mary obediently attended evangelical services and taught at St Giles’s Sunday school, as her father wished.
-But soon, she said, ‘Mill’s Inductive Logic and Ecce Homo and Herbert Spencer and the general tone of thought gradually undermined my old beliefs.’
-Nothing was ever the same again for Mary, or for the generations of women who have followed her to gain a Cambridge education.
+But soon, she said, ‘Mill’s Inductive Logic and Ecce Homo and Herbert Spencer and the general tone of thought gradually undermined my old beliefs’, and with the encouragement of Alfred Marshall, she changed subjects to study Moral Sciences (Political Economy, Politics and Philosophy).
+Nothing was ever the same again for Mary Paley Marshall, or for the generations of women who have followed her to gain a Cambridge education.

-In 1874 Mary Paley was one of the first two women to take Cambridge University’s Moral Sciences Tripos (final examinations) in Political Economy, Politics and Philosophy, and she became the university’s first residential woman lecturer in economics at Newnham College in 1875.
+In 1874 Mary Paley was one of the first two women to take Cambridge University’s Moral Sciences Tripos, and she became the university’s first residential woman lecturer in economics at Newnham College in 1875.
 In 1924, as Mary Paley Marshall, she co-founded the University’s Marshall Library of Economics where she also worked until she was 87.
+See also my previous blogpost on Mary Paley Marshall’s life and work, ‘How to use a library’, here.

-- The Rector’s Daughter one of the ‘overlooked classics’ recommended by Susan Hill in The Novel Cure (2013).
+Sources: Rita McWilliams Tullberg, Women at Cambridge: a men’s university, though of a mixed type (1975); Mary Paley Marshall, What I Remember (1947); F.M.
+Mayor, The Rector’s Daughter (Virago Modern Classics, 1924, reissued by Virago in 1987).
+The Rector’s Daughter one of the ‘overlooked classics’ recommended by Susan Hill in The Novel Cure (2013).
 Flora Macdonald Mayor’s character, coincidentally also called Mary, is the unmarried 35-year-old daughter of elderly Canon Jocelyn, a clergyman in a small East Anglian village.
 The fictional Mary did not sit for Cambridge’s Higher Local Examination or marry, so there was no escape from her rector’s daughter’s duties: “On the whole she was happy.
 She did not question the destiny life brought her.
 People spoke pityingly of her, but she did not feel she required pity.”
 F.M.
 Mayor herself attended Newnham College, Cambridge in the 1890s where she read History.
-It is likely that she met Mary Paley Marshall while she was there.
+It is likely that she met Mary Paley Marshall who was teaching economics while she was there.